nrw-digital/week-notes/en/updates/2023-02-17-week-notes.md

 ## We have to start somewhere simple

-Off the back of this mapping and chatting, it was time to make the next prototype.
+Off the back of this mapping and chatting, it was time to create the next prototype.

 We approached this slightly differently to our first [check if you need permission prototype](https://permissions-prototype.onrender.com/en/permissions/check/start_check) in that we used the tools we already have available to us (our test site and SmartSurvey) and stuck to their constraints.